We are an independent, impartial, apolitical, legislative branch agency.

 What can the Ombudsman do for me?

-If your complaint is within our jurisdiction, our job is to investigate your complaint and determine whether you have been treated fairly.
+If your complaint is within our jurisdiction, and it is not premature to come to us, we our job is to may investigate your complaintit and determine whether you have been treated fairly.
 If we conclude your complaint is justified, we will work with you and the agency to find a fair solution.
-If we conclude your complaint is not justified, we will take the time to explain our reasoning.
+If we conclude your complaint is not justifiedwarranted, we will take the time to explain our reasoning.
 The ombudsman is not an advocate or someone who will automatically take your side in a conflict.
-Our job is to consider all sides of a question in an impartial and objective way.
+Our job is to consider all sides of a question in an impartial and objective wayway.
 We will discuss your complaint with you in confidence.
-In many cases, we can provide the information you need to solve the problem yourself.
-In other cases we will investigate your complaint and act as a helpful mediator in negotiating a solution.
-We have no power to order changes in rules, regulations, policies or procedures.
-However, the great majority of state administrators are cooperative and responsive to our recommendations.
-If we are unable to work out a satisfactory solution, we can send a formal report of our findings and recommendations to the state legislature, governor and the public.
+In many cases, we canWe can often provide the information you need to solve the problem yourself.
+In other cases, we will investigate your complaint and act as a helpful mediator in negotiating a solution.
+We have no power to order changes in rules, regulations, policiescannot order changes to rules, regulations, policies, or procedures or procedures.
+However, the great majority ofmost state administrators are cooperative and responsive to our recommendations.
+If we are unable tocannot work out a satisfactory solution, we can send a formal report of our findings and recommendations to the state legislature, governor the governor, and the public.

 When should I go to the Ombudsman?

-Usually it is best to think of the ombudsman as a last resort — someone who will try to help when other approaches have failed.
+Usually, it is best to think of the Arizona Ombudsman-Citizens’ Aide Office (AOCA) as an outside-the-agency of last resort — someone who will try to help when other approaches within the agency have failed.
 If you have a problem, first discuss it with the person or office involved.
-Many times they will explain a specific policy or correct the problem on the spot.
-In fact, agency staff can solve most problems quicker and easier than the ombudsman.
-If you don’t know who to see, or what procedure to use, contact us.
-We can point you to the right person and explain the best way to go about solving your problem.
-If you have already made a reasonable effort with the agency to resolve your problem and have still not been successful, contact the Ombudsman.
+They will often explain a specific policy or correct the issue on the spot.
+If you cannot work it out with the direct supervisor at the agency, then ask to elevate the concern to the agency’s internal ombudsman.
+Pursuant to A.R.S. §41-1006 and A.A.C.
+R1-1-212, every agency must have an internal ombudsman.
+Contact us if you don’t know who to visit or what procedure to use.
+We can point you to the right person and explain the best way to solve your problem.
+We cannot accept investigations until a person has tried to work it out with the agency first, but we can help by generally helping people navigate the government.

 Are there problems the Ombudsman can’t handle?